greenelab/deep-review/manuscript.md

 analyze images from mammographies [@VFw1VXDP;
 @JK8NuXy3; @9G9Hv1Pp; @Xxb4t3zO;
 @5kfDbGhA].
-To expand the number and diversity of images, researchers constructed adversarial examples [@Xxb4t3zO].
+To expand the number and diversity of images, researchers constructed adversarial training examples [@Xxb4t3zO].
-Adversarial examples are constructed by applying a transformation that changes training images but not their content -- for example by rotating an image by a random amount.
+Adversarial training examples are constructed by applying a transformation that changes training images but not their content -- for example by rotating an image by a random amount.
 An alternative in the domain is to train towards human-created features before subsequent fine-tuning [@JK8NuXy3], which can help